Coordinating teams to focus on a goal follows the same general processes that setting and executing personal goals follow:

 Reward the Right Things

-Rewards can be intrinsic, like connecting employees to work in ways they find personally meaningful, or extrinsic, like a bonus for hitting certain targets.
+Rewards can be intrinsic, like connecting employees to work in ways they find personally meaningful, or extrinsic, like a bonus for hitting specific targets.
 Ideally, you want a mix of both.
 Don’t reward people for fulfilling basic responsibilities, like coming to work on time.

 Find out more about inspiring through leadership: